 July 12 & 13: God Made Animals

-Current Unit: Pentecost
+Current Unit: The Good Shepherd

 K & 1st grade students are full of questions and more engagement during the lesson.
 While gaining independence, children this age are interested in making and pleasing friends and identifying likes and dislikes.
 Singing, dancing, and acting are very helpful tools in learning, while clearly stating and repeating rules helps with group management.
 We have music time, story & prayer, art & movement activities.